dobrynya/nomin/README.md

 Nomin provides access to a particular context to get services which are able to perform conversions to and from.
 How to configure Nomin to use required context during mapping will be shown in the rest of this guide.

-Now you have all necessary knowledges to start working with Nomin.
+Now you have basic knowledge to start working with Nomin.

 Find more documentation in the [Wiki](https://github.com/dobrynya/nomin/wiki)